WilliamG-LORA/NLP-Test/README.md

 - You do not know the score of a node unless visited.
 - You can only remember the scores of the previous 5 nodes visited.
 - You must visit at least 2 10s.
-- Your performance will be calculated as `number of visited 10s/number of actions`.
+- Your performance will be calculated as `number of visited 10s / number of actions`.

 ```mermaid
 flowchart LR